kljr/SpringboardVM/README.md

 Run `composer update`

-After composer  update completes, run `vagrant up`.
+After the update completes, run `vagrant up`.

 The first time running vagrant will take a while.
 After all processes complete successfully you can view the dashboard at dashboard.sbcrush.dev.